 Is it better to lease or buy a car?

 Leasing a car tends to cost less on a monthly basis and offers you the chance to get behind the wheel of a nicer vehicle.
-But it does mean mileage restrictions and not holding full control over the vehicle.
-Buying puts you in total control of the vehicle, so you won’t have to worry about keeping track of the number on the odometer or additional charges for vehicle wear-and-tear.
+But it does mean mileage restrictions and not holding full control over the vehicle — and there are some common mistakes that can cost you significant money you must avoid.